-3 The best alternative is simply eliminate the ADIZ and reduce the size of the FRZ to a radius of seven nautical 4 miles, moving its locus to coincide with the inner ring of the 5 6 existing class B airspace centered on the DCA VOR.
-This 7 provides an FRZ with easily identifiable boundaries that will 8 minimize inadvertent incursions.
-It opens the existing class B 9 VFR corridors and it frees the Maryland DC-3 airports, College 10 Park, Hyde Field, and Potomac Airpark, from the FRZ.

-P-40 has a radius of only five nautical miles when active and three nautical miles when inactive.
-If adequate warning and protection can be achieved in a zone with a radius of five nautical miles, the same features that make P-40 effective should be sufficient to provide even better levels of security within the special use airspace surrounding Washington, to increase security in the areas of public transportation and vehicular traffic, which a simple risk analysis would show have far more potential for causing harm, damage, and public panic than light aircraft in the airspace near Washington, D.C.
+- 1 north-south VFR traffic through the class B airspace since it - 2 blocks the charted VFR corridor. - 3 The best alternative is simply eliminate the ADIZ - 4 and reduce the size of the FRZ to a radius of seven nautical - 5 miles, moving its locus to coincide with the inner ring of the - 6 existing class B airspace centered on the DCA VOR.
+This - 7 provides an FRZ with easily identifiable boundaries that will - 8 minimize inadvertent incursions.
+It opens the existing class B - 9 VFR corridors and it frees the Maryland DC-3 airports, College - 10 Park, Hyde Field, and Potomac Airpark, from the FRZ. - 11 P-40 has a radius of only five nautical miles when - 12 active and three nautical miles when inactive.
+If adequate - 13 warning and protection can be achieved in a zone with a radius - of five nautical miles, the same features that make P-40 - 15 effective should be sufficient to provide even better levels of - 16 security within the special use airspace surrounding - 17 Washington, - 18 D.C., if it is established with a radius of seven nautical - 19 miles. - 20 Finally, use the resources that would have been - 21 expended on implementing the permanent special flight rules - 22 area - 23 to increase security in the areas of public transportation and - vehicular traffic, which a simple risk analysis would show have - far more potential for causing harm, damage, and public panic - than light aircraft in the airspace near Washington, D.C.